Bertha Gxowa: Achievement

 She was eventually accused of treason in 1956 in the Treason Trial and remained on trial until 1959.
 She was banned under the Suppression of Communism Act in 1960.

 In 1994, she began to serve in Parliament as an ANC member.
 She was a member of the Home Affairs and Health Parliamentary Portfolio Committees in Parliament until 2004.

+Personal life and death

-Gxowa died in a hospital in Johannesburg on November 19, 2010.
+Gxowa died in a hospital in Johannesburg on 19 November 2010.
 A hospital in Gauteng Province is named after her.
 She had five children and was married to Cecil Mntukanti Gxowa, who had died before her.
 Her grave site has been dedicated as a provincial heritage site.